 Problem gambling orders are covered by section 24 of the Intervention Orders (Prevention of Abuse) Act 2009 (SA), see also the Problem Gambling Family Protection Orders Act 2004 (SA).

-If the Court believes there is a reasonable likelihood of harm to family members because of problem gambling, then when confirming an interim intervention order/issuing a final intervention order, it may also issue a problem gambling order.
+If the Court believes that there is a reasonable likelihood of harm to family members because of problem gambling, then when confirming an interim intervention order/issuing a final intervention order, it may also issue a problem gambling order.

 A problem gambling order is in addition to the intervention order and means the defendant is subject to a problem gambling family protection order under the Problem Gambling Family Protection Orders Act 2004 (SA).
-The Court can make the same kind of orders in a problem gambling order that the Commissioner can make when issuing a problem gambling family protection order, such as an order barring the defendant from particular gaming venues and/or requiring the defendant to attend counselling.
+The Court can make the same kind of orders in a problem gambling order that Consumer and Business Services (CBS), on behalf of the Liquor and Gambling Commissioner, can make when issuing a stand-alone problem gambling family protection order [see Problem Gambling Family Protection Orders Act 2004 (SA) s 5].
+For CBS to issue a stand-alone problem gambling family protection order, an eligible person must make a written complaint to CBS about the person's problem gambling and CBS must be satisfied that an order is necessary to protect family members from serious harm [s 4(1)].
+Problem gambling family protection orders can require the defendant to attend counselling, or can bar them from attending gaming venues, amongst other things [s 5].

 The Act states that where there are issues of substance abuse, problem gambling, other behavioural problems or mental impairment, an intervention order (including an interim intervention order issued by the police) may require the defendant to undergo an assessment to determine a form of intervention program that is appropriate for the defendant and the defendant's eligibility for the services included on the program.